 After an incident of sexual assault, the survivor may consider seeking medical attention as soon as they are able at Denver Health Medical Center (303-602-8100).
-For a list of all SANE Locations in Colorado Please visit https://www1.ucdenver.edu/offices/equity/support-resources/sexual-misconduct-resources.
+For a list of all SANE Locations in Colorado Please visit https://www1.ucdenver.edu/docs/librariesprovider1 02/default-document-library/sanelocations2018.pdf?sfvrsn=2431db9 2.

-In Colorado, physical evidence can be collected through a forensic exam even if you choose not to make a report to law enforcement.
+In Colorado, physical evidence can be collected through a forensic exam even if the survivor chooses not to make a report to law enforcement.
 A survivor can choose one of three reporting options: law enforcement report, medical report, or anonymous report.
 Mandatory reporting laws prevent minors under 18 and adults over 70 from anonymously reporting a sexual assault.

-It is recommended that a survivor of sexual assault avoid bathing, showering, using the restroom, combing their hair, douching or otherwise cleaning the vaginal or anal cavity, smoking, washing clothing or clean the bed/linen/area where the assault occurred so that evidence may be preserved to substantiate their report.
+It is recommended that a survivor of sexual assault avoid bathing, showering, using the restroom, combing their hair, douching, or otherwise cleaning the vaginal or anal cavity, smoking, washing clothing or cleaning the bed/linen/area where the assault occurred so evidence may be preserved to substantiate their report.
 If a survivor has done any of the above things, they can still obtain a forensic exam.
 Evidence collection may be possible up to 120 hours after the assault.
 If a forensic exam is not elected, a health care provider can still treat any injuries and take steps to address concerns of pregnancy and/or sexually transmitted infections.
 No survivor of sexual assault is responsible for the costs associated with obtaining a forensic exam or medical treatment related to experiencing violence.
 If help is needed navigating costs, please contact the PCA.

 It is normal for a survivor of violence to be hesitant about engaging law enforcement for a number of reasons.
 That being said, it is important to know that, as time passes, evidence may dissipate, become lost or unavailable, and make any investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
-If a complaint is not the right avenue at the time, a survivor may still consider speaking with University Police or other law enforcement to preserve evidence in the event that a formal report and investigation of the incident by law enforcement or the University at a later date is possible.
+If a complaint is not the right avenue at the time, a survivor may still consider speaking with Auraria Campus Police or other law enforcement to preserve evidence in the event a formal report and investigation of the incident by law enforcement or the university is desired at a later date.